 Bang Bang Shrimp

-Delicious crispy crunchy fried shrimp smothered in a creamy sweet and spicy chili sauce.
+Delicious crispy, crunchy fried shrimp smothered in a creamy sweet and spicy chili sauce.
+In this recipe, we make our own chili sauce, giving this bang bang shrimp recipe an extra kick of homemade goodness.

 - Prep Time: 15